visualinteractivedata/visualinteractivedata.github.io/jobs/phd-pcc-2021.md

 PICU may ultimately help to reduce parental anxiety and emotional distress.
 This is an important outcome in modern family-orientated PCC delivery.

+## Supervisor Team

+Dr Benjamin Bach is an expert in data visualization and human computer interaction, and one of the first creators of data comics, and he has extensive experience of working with a variety of audiences.

+Dr Areti Manataki is an expert in medical informatics, with years of experience in the computational modelling and analysis of care pathways.

+Dr Milly Lo is an expert in paediatric intensive care and data-driven improvement research, and will provide clinical advice and arrange for data access.

 ## References